KyleMardell/freeflow-app/README.md

 - [Project list populated desktop](/docmedia/screenshots/project-list-populated-desk.png)

 #### Create project form
-In order to add a project to the projects list a user must use the create project form, accessible from the home page or projects list page.
-The form includes the necessary information for a new project, adding a title to quickly recognise the project, a text area for the brief as it may contain additional information such as project goals or further details.
-The user can set an hourly rate for a project if required for billing or estimation purposes, and finally a due date so they can see when the project is aimed to be completed by.
+In order to add a project to the projects list, a user must use the Create Project form, accessible from the home page or the projects list page.
+The form includes the necessary information for a new project, such as a title to quickly recognize the project and a text area for the brief, which may contain additional details such as project goals.
+The user can set an hourly rate for a project if required for billing or estimation purposes, and finally, a due date to track when the project is expected to be completed.
+If any incorrect or missing information is provided, the user is shown an alert displaying a feedback message.
+Upon successful form submission, the user is redirected to the newly created project page, giving confirmation that the project has been created and allowing them to add tasks immediately without needing to navigate back to the project.

 ![Create project mobile](/docmedia//screenshots/create-project-mob.png)